Squeezing information from radio surveys to probe the primordial Universe: Results

-Here we only consider a squeezed subset of these configurations, i.e. those that satisfy $k_1\approx k_2 \ge 3 \, k_{\rm 3}$, since they contain most of the signal for the local PNG.
-Note, that the bimodal bispectrum can benefit all triangle shapes (see the Appendix).
-The minimum value is $k_{\rm min}=k_{\rm f}$, which is the largest scale probed in the redshift bin by the survey, and the maximum value $k_{\rm max}$ corresponds to the smallest scale where the theoretical model is reliable.
+We only consider a squeezed subset of these configurations, i.e. those that satisfy $k_1\approx k_2 \ge 3 \, k_{\rm 3}$, since they contain most of the signal for the local PNG.
+Although the bimodal bispectrum can benefit from all triangle shapes.
+The minimum value $k_{\rm min}=k_{\rm f}$, is the largest scale probed in the redshift bin by the survey, and the maximum value $k_{\rm max}$ corresponds to the smallest scale where the theoretical model is reliable.
 We use a conservative choice $k_{\rm max}(z)=0.75\,k_{\rm NL}(z)$ and an optimistic one $k_{\rm max}(z)=k_{\rm NL}(z)$, where $k_\text{NL}$ is given by the inverse square root of the one-dimensional velocity dispersion \cite{Karagiannis:2019jjx}.
 The analysis is thus confined within the perturbative regime, where the tree-level model offers good agreement with the numerical results \cite{Gil-Marin:2014sta,Lazanu2015b,Hashimoto:2017klo,Chan2017,Oddo:2019run}.
-The tree-level description is used to model the expected value of the bimodal estimator [\Cref{eq:estimator}], including the observational windows for the two operating modes of the instrument.
+The tree-level description is used to model the expected value of the bimodal estimator \Cref{eq:estimator}, including the observational windows for the two operating modes.
 Any $\bk$-mode outside of the window will result in the exclusion of the triangle from the Fisher matrix calculation.